-It’s used to ensure patients get the treatment they need without being over exposed to unnecessary side effects.
+It’s used to ensure patients get the treatment they need without being overexposed to unnecessary side effects.

-While being passionate is most definitely part of the success equation, it can also be a major road block in the product development process.
+While being passionate is most definitely part of the success equation, it can also be a major roadblock in the product development process.

 Read on and I’ll share with you two things I’ve learned from expensive experience.

-Here’s one of the major things I’ve learned when it comes to product development – the probability of creating a smash hit on the first go is astronomically low.
+When it comes to product development – the probability of creating a smash hit on the first go is astronomically low.

 I’ve come to expect that I’ll need to course correct or even start over multiple times before I get my winner.

-Surveys and marketing research can help you identify a winner quicker, but there’s nothing like actually trying to get someone to part with their money to determine if what you have is of value to the market or not.
+Surveys and marketing research can help you identify a winner quicker.
+But there’s nothing like actually trying to get someone to part with their money to determine if what you have is of value to the market or not.

 By making small investments, you can cut the losers early and ride the winners.

+Steve Jobs famously said, “real artists ship”.
 I’ve taken that statement to mean two things.

-Secondly, real artists or entrepreneurs are prolific.
+- Real artists or entrepreneurs are prolific.
 They create multiple iterations of their product with continual improvement based on customer feedback.

 It’s this valuable feedback loop we want to tap into early in the product development process.

 What do they like, what do they dislike?
 You let them define the features and future of the product.
+It’s never been easier and cheaper to do product development this way.

-Thanks to exponential advances in technology and the constant drop in price of these technologies, it’s never been easier and cheaper to do product development this way.
+Exponential advances in technology and the constant drop in price of these technologies, makes creating MVP possible.

-Social media, mobile devices and web technology can give you almost realtime, continual feedback directly from your customers.
+Social media, mobile devices and web technology can give you almost real-time, continual feedback directly from your customers.

-Of course certain industries lend themselves better to this type of product development than others.
+Of course, certain industries lend themselves better to this type of product development than others.
 If you operate in a highly regulated industry like car manufacturing or pharmaceuticals this will not be possible.